fewalthel/fewalthel/README.md

 2nd year student of Software Engineering in ITIS KFU
 ----------------------------

-Interests: backend development, learning linux, participating in hackathons
+Interests: development, learning linux, participating in hackathons

 * ✉️  You can contact me at [https://t.me/fewalteel](mailto:https://t.me/fewalteel)